tripathishivam35/EarthquakeLALNPrediction/README.md

 Los Alamos' initial work showed that the prediction of laboratory earthquakes from continuous seismic data is possible in the case of quasi-periodic laboratory seismic cycles.
 In this competition, the team has provided a much more challenging dataset with considerably more aperiodic earthquake failures.

 To solve this challenge i generated a set of features and used that in XGBosstRegressor.
+Got 1535 rank out of 4540.